How Long Does THCA Stay in Your System

 • Hair tests can detect THCA for up to 90 days after last use.

-• There is no way to accurately predict how long THCA will stay in your system.
+• There is no way to predict accurately how long THCA will stay in your system.

 • Drinking plenty of fluids can help to flush THCA out of your system more quickly.